Piracy in the Atlantic World: Ghost ships

 The term "ghost ship" is a long-standing seafaring term for "any vessel found sailing without her crew."
 Supernatural powers are bound to surface in any discussion of ghost ships.
-One well-known ghost ship is the Flying Dutchman that is said to be continuously exploring for "safe harbour" and is condemned to eternally "haunt the cape."
+One well-known ghost ship was the Flying Dutchman that was said to be continuously exploring for "safe harbor" and was condemned to eternally "haunt the cape."

-It was not unusual for a crew to abandon their ship in times of "sinking," by use of lifeboats or acquiring another vessel.
+It was not unusual for a crew to abandon their ship in times of "sinking," by use of lifeboats or another vessel.
 Occasionally whole crews might have been "swept overboard" in rough weather, but the vessel would be destroyed enough to explain the crew's fate.
 Even less frequently, ships could be overtaken by pirates or from a mutiny within the crew.
 During this time, the crew would be "abducted and forced" to man other vessels.

 In 1735, the ship Baltimore was found anchored in Chebogue, Nova Scotia.
 The people of the town speculated about the "supernatural powers" that guided the vacant ship.
 After an investigation aboard the ship occurred, the men noticed the deck "was awash with blood."
 Once inside, the men found a woman who described how "local Indians" murdered the crew.
 After this, the ship was abandoned as not a single person "wanted to buy it, sail it, or even go aboard."
 Some time passed before the locals learned the crew was actually murdered by the prisoners being carried in the vessel, and the woman was one of ten inmates who had survived.

 An unknown ghost ship was seen in 1785; the vessel had "no sails" and "no crew" with "fifteen Africans on board."
-Based upon their desolate condition, it was deemed their time on board the ship had been lengthy.
+Based on their desolate condition, it was deemed their time on board the ship had been lengthy.
 A "shipboard rebellion" might have occurred in which the crew had perished along with some Africans.
 In this scenario, it is possible that none of the survivors understood "how to sail the vessel and they slowly starved to death".
 In the twentieth century, the ship Carroll A. Deering was found in the Atlantic with no crew aboard.
 The lifeboats were missing and the theories surrounding the ship included "piracy, mutiny, and insurance fraud."

 The most notorious of all ghost ships is the Mary Celeste – it has been called "the greatest maritime mystery of all time."
 The ship was found wet after a storm by the crew of Dei Gratia, because the ship was opened to air out.
-One theory surrounding the vessel is that the crew needed to air out the ship from chemical fumes from the alcohol.
+One theory is that the crew needed to air out the ship from chemical fumes from the alcohol.
 The crew had left everything because they "expected to come back" to the vessel after the fumes had cleared.
-They got off the ship temporally and waited for the ship to air out in their "small yawl," but the weather changed before they were able to get back to the vessel.
+They got off the ship temporarily and waited for the ship to air out in their "small yawl," but the weather changed before they were able to get back to the vessel.
 The crew of eight men, a mother and child "watched, helplessly" as the ghost ship sailed away without her crew.